Theme:

 new UI.Panel(pixelWidth, pixelHeight, dpr?)

-• pixelWidth / pixelHeight — Resolution of the texture in CSS pixels
+• pixelWidth / pixelHeight — Texture resolution in CSS pixels

-• dpr — Device pixel ratio multiplier (default 1).
-Use 0.6 for lower-res panels, 2 for sharp text
+• dpr — Device pixel ratio (default 1).
+Use 2 for sharp text, 0.6 for lower-res panels

 Extends Object3D — position, rotate, and scale it like any scene object.
 The quad aspect ratio is set automatically from the pixel dimensions.